Northwest Airlines Flight 255: NTSB conclusions

-The NTSB published its final report on May 10, 1988, in which it concluded that the accident was caused by pilot error:
+The NTSB published its final report on May 10, 1988, concluding that the accident was caused by pilot error:

 The National Transportation Safety Board determines that the probable cause of the accident was the flight crew's failure to use the taxi checklist to ensure that the flaps and slats were extended for takeoff.
 Contributing to the accident was the absence of electrical power to the airplane takeoff warning system, which thus did not warn the flightcrew that the airplane was not configured properly for takeoff.
 The reason for the absence of electrical power could not be determined.

-Additionally, the NTSB found in a simulation that the aircraft could have cleared the light pole and recovered despite its flaps and slats being in the retracted position:
+The NTSB also found in a simulation that the aircraft could have cleared the light pole and recovered despite having its flaps and slats being in a retracted position:

 The sixth profile reflected the airplane's performance with the wing flaps and slats retracted and maintaining an 11° angle of attack, i.e., at or just below the stick shaker activation.
 In this case, the airplane would have cleared the light pole by 80 feet.

 Aftermath

 After the accident, Northwest retired the flight number 255 along with its counterpart flight number 254, which was the outbound flight from Phoenix to Detroit.
-They were changed to Flights 260 and 261 beginning in September 1987 until the company merged with Delta Air Lines in early 2010.
-It was still operated by the MD-82 alongside DC-9s and Boeing 727s but were replaced by Boeing 757s and Airbus A320s in the 1990s.
-Delta continues the retirement of 255 by Northwest; as of 2025, Delta has no flight 255.
+They were changed to 260 and 261 beginning in September 1987 until the company merged with Delta Air Lines in early 2010.
+It was still operated by the MD-82 along with DC-9s and Boeing 727s, but the planes were replaced with Boeing 757s and Airbus A320s in the 1990s.
+Delta has continued to retire the 255 flight number.

-It remains the deadliest aircraft accident in the history of the state of Michigan, and it was the worst crash in the history of Northwest Airlines.
-Before the crash of Air India Flight 171 in 2025, it was also the deadliest aviation accident to have a sole survivor.
-(Note: The collision between All Nippon Airways Flight 58 and a JASDF plane had the pilot of the military aircraft successfully eject.)
+The accident remains the deadliest in Michigan history, and it was the worst crash in the history of Northwest Airlines.
+Before the crash of Air India Flight 171 in 2025, it was also the deadliest aviation accident with a sole survivor.
+(Note: In the collision between All Nippon Airways Flight 58 and a JASDF plane, the pilot of the military aircraft successfully eject.)